SeunBoyy/Analysis-for-Obi-and-Sons-Limited/README.md

  The project demonstrated employment status of staff, gender, absentees, recruitment sources, department, and staff under different management

 ## Data sources
-The primary dataset used for this analysis is the "Bikestore" dataset from [Bike Stores Raw Data,SQL](https://youtu.be/1pHYKdyRvrw?si=qj8dLivydpEItiuf)
+The primary dataset used for this analysis is the "HR dataset" dataset

 ## Tools used
 - Excel - Data Cleaning and Visualization